 If Powell truly thinks “no reasonable person would conclude that [her] statements were truly statements of fact,” then what the hell was she doing?
 I can only think of two answers to that question.
 She either just wanted to be famous (and subsequently rich), or she was knowingly trying to persuade millions of Americans – including the Commander in Chief — to believe something she knew was false.

 I am certain that “reasonable people” definitely CAN handle the truth.
 It seems the problem is that Ms. Powell is now saying she never actually attempted to provide the truth – and that reasonable people of course knew that.
-Dominion Voting Systems is seeking to determine if reasonable people with have the last laugh.
+Dominion Voting Systems is seeking to determine if reasonable people will have the last laugh.